-This work by © Commonwealth of Australia 2021 - Sport Integrity Australia is licensed under a Creative Commons Attribution-Non-Commercial-NoDerivs 3.0 Unported License with the exception of: the Commonwealth Coat of Arms and Sport Integrity Australia's logo.
+This work by Sport Integrity Australia is licensed under a Creative Commons Attribution-Non-Commercial-NoDerivs 3.0 Unported License with the exception of the Commonwealth Coat of Arms and Sport Integrity Australia's logo.

 To the extent that copyright subsists in third party quotes and diagrams it remains with the original owner and permission may be required to reuse the material.

 Content from this publication should be attributed as: Sport Integrity Australia, Athlete Whereabouts Guide.